pulp-platform/cheshire/README.md

+# TODO: THIS README NEEDS TO BE REWORKED

 # Cheshire: Linux-capable RISC-V SoC platform

 This repository is the house of the Cheshire SoC platform.
 Cheshire is a Linux